BrutalCoding/shady.ai/README.md

 (Example: "What is the meaning of life?")
 - [x] Give AI a single instruction.
 (Example: "Write a Flutter widget with a button that says 'Hello World'")
+- [x] Choose from pre-defined prompt templates.
+- [x] Get started quickly by using the built-in tiny-but-mighty AI model.
+(Note: It's the TinyStories model of < 100 MB, great at generating short stories.
+I'm keeping an eye on several ~1B models though)
 - [ ] Ask AI generate an image based on a short description.
 (Example: "A cat with a hat")
 - [ ] On-going chat conversation with AI.
 (Like talking to a friend, with a twist)
 - [ ] Translate text to another language.
 - [ ] Copy anyone's voice and say anything you want.
+- [ ] Make music with AI.
+- [ ] Make short videos with AI.

 If you want to see a feature implemented, please open an issue.